-The fabled Orkney Islands boast more pre-historic sites than anywhere else in the United Kingdom.
+The fabled Orkney Islands boast more pre-historic sites than anywhere else in the UK.
 Discover the history of the Orkney archipelago, and the rugged extremes of Scotland’s northern coastline.
-On this three day tour we’ll have time to discover these Northern Isles and much more besides!
+Fridays in the Summer.

 Day One - Inverness to the Orkney Isles (2 nights)